v8tix/k8sb/README.md

 * In the following figure, you can appreciate an example of these contexts:
 ![cronov contexts](./resources/cronov-contexts.png)
 ### 3. The Social microservice.
 * In order to run the Seltris, and the Xhidon image, you need a Spring Boot application.
-The Social microservice is a good fit because its configuration was externalized.
+The Social microservice is a good fit because its configuration was externalize.
 * You can find more information about how to set up this microservice by following this [link](https://github.com/v8tix/social).
 ### 4. Why k8sb is important?
 * Help you to keep your artifacts well organized.